lingfei-daniel-lu/lingfei-daniel-lu.github.io/_pages/about.md

 I received my Master of Philosophy in Economics and Bachelor of Science in Economics and Finance from [HKUST Business School](https://bm.hkust.edu.hk) in 2022 and 2020.
 I was a visiting scholar at [Columbia Business School](https://business.columbia.edu) of [Columbia University](https://www.columbia.edu) in 2025.

 **I will be on the job market in 2025-2026** and available for interviews.
-You can find my [CV](https://lingfei-daniel-lu.github.io/cv) here.
+You can find my [CV](https://lingfei-daniel-lu.github.io/cv) and [bio in Chinese](https://lingfei-daniel-lu.github.io/files/Lingfei_LU_bio_Chinese.pdf) here.
 Feel free to contact me if you are interested in my research!

 Research Fields
 ======